Sanchez to Inter: Where does the Chile star rank among South Americans to play for Man United? | FOX Sports Asia

 As Alexis Sanchez leaves Manchester United for Inter, we look at where he stands among the South Americans to play for the Red Devils.

-Alexis Sanchez will attempt to put a forgettable start to his Manchester United career behind him after joining Inter on loan.
+Alexis Sanchez will attempt to put a forgettable start to his Manchester United spell behind him after joining Inter on loan.

 The Chile forward just never managed to find form and fitness after leaving Arsenal and has gone to Italy in a bid to revitalise his career.